biocypher/biocypher-paper/manuscript.md

 We believe that creating a more interoperable biomedical research community is as much a social effort as it is a scientific software problem.
 To facilitate adoption of any approach, the process must be made as simple as possible, and it must yield tangible rewards, such as significant savings in developer time.
 We will provide hands-on training for all interested researchers, and we invite all database and tool developers to join our collective effort.

+## Acknowledgements

+This project has received funding from the European Union’s Horizon 2020 research and innovation programme (grant agreement No 965193 [DECIDER] and 116030 [TransQST]), the German Federal Ministry of Education and Research (BMBF, Computational Life Sciences grant No 031L0181B and MSCoreSys research initiative research core SMART-CARE 031L0212A), the Defense Advanced Research Projects Agency (DARPA) Young Faculty Award [W911NF-20-1-0255], and the Medical Informatics Initiative Germany, MIRACUM consortium, FKZ: 01ZZ2019.

+We thank Henning Hermjakob, Benjamin Haibe-Kains, Pablo Rodriguez-Mier, Daniel Dimitrov, and Olga Ivanova for feedback on the manuscript, and Ben Hitz and Pedro Assis for feedback on their use of BioCypher.

+## Author Contributions

+The project was conceived by SL and JSR.
+The software was developed by SL with input from DT.
+The manuscript was drafted by SL, edited by JSR, and jointly revised by all co-authors.
+All co-authors as members of the BioCypher Consortium contributed to the case studies in development and writing and gave feedback for software development, which was coordinated and integrated by SL.

+## Conflict of Interest

+JSR reports funding from GSK, Pfizer and Sanofi and fees from Travere Therapeutics and Astex Pharmaceuticals.

 ## Supplementary Methods